uf0o/CFG_Allowed_Functions/README.md

 Given a list of module/symbols, it resolves it and by emulating ntdll!LdrpDispatchUserCallTarget logic, it can verify at runtime if a function is allowed from CFG bitmap table.

+Tested on Win10 21H1 - Should work on all previous releases as well.

 ## Requirements

 * PYKD Bootstrapper x64